cloudmouse-co/cloudmouse-docs/06_troubleshooting.md

 **Solutions:**

-  * Hold the BOOT button on CloudMouse while clicking Upload in Arduino IDE
+  * Hold the BOOT button on CloudMouse while pluggin in the USB-C and Upload in Arduino IDE
-  * Keep holding BOOT until you see "Connecting..." message
-  * Release BOOT button after upload starts (when you see percentage progress)
-  * Make sure you selected the correct COM port in Tools → Port
+  * Make sure you selected the correct COM port in Tools -> Port
-  * Try lowering upload speed: Tools → Upload Speed → 115200 or 460800
+  * Try lowering upload speed: Tools -> Upload Speed -> 115200 or 460800
   * Close Serial Monitor if it's open (it blocks the COM port)

 ## Display stays blank or white